 /dev/disk5s2 on /Volumes/Import bilder (apfs, local, nodev, nosuid, journaled, noowners)/dev/disk6s1 on /Volumes/Backups (apfs, local, nodev, nosuid, journaled, noowners)

 Below the local attached volume is not connected, and the estimate may interpret this as a new synchronize task.
-If you have simply forgotten to attach the disk, you do not want RsyncUI to synchronize data to the /Volume directory.
+If you have simply forgotten to attach the disk, you do not want RsyncUI to synchronize data to the /Volumes directory.